paulorf1971/codespaces-example/README.md

 This is a edition for triggering workflow on open and close PRs.

-Lesson 9: edited to show PR information using functions (Lesson 10). -> Now it was edited again.
+Lesson 9: edited to show PR information using functions (Lesson 10). -> Now it edit was fixed.